 One response to these demands among mothers was to try to put their babies on regular feeding schedules.
 Doctors supported this effort, because they believed it was important for babies to learn discipline from an early age.
 In the words of Chicago’s Department of Public Health, any mother who breastfed or held her baby whenever it cried might end up with a “resisting, angry and contrary tyrant.”
 Yet the plan to move babies to more regular feedings in the 1880s proved difficult to put into practice, and the problem appeared to be their mothers’ inadequate supply of breast milk.
 Doctors and mothers noticed that babies often seemed to be hungry, apparently unsatisfied by the amount of breast milk they were receiving.

-The worry that breast milk might not suffice for babies’ nutritional needs opened the door for other products to meet the need.
+The worry that breast milk might not suffice for babies’ nutritional needs opened the door for other products to feed babies.
 One such alternative was fresh cow’s milk, which increasingly became available in large cities like New York and Chicago, where the milk could be delivered daily from farms that formed belts around the cities.
 But cow’s milk had its own problems.
-It spoiled rapidly in only a few days, especially in summer, even when stored in household iceboxes.
-Furthermore, milk sometimes was adulterated by farmers or the operators of the dairies that distributed milk to increase their profits (see Babcock Butterfat tester).
+It spoiled rapidly in only a few days, especially in the summer, even when stored in household iceboxes.
+Furthermore, milk was sometimes adulterated by farmers or the operators of the dairies that distributed milk to increase their profits (see Babcock Butterfat tester).
 And finally, milk could harbor dangerous infectious diseases like tuberculosis.

 Horlick’s Malted Milk was by no means the first, nor the only, commercial infant supplement.
 As early as the 1860s, the German chemist Justus Liebig had begun marketing what Liebig believed was the perfect infant food, based on his own chemical analysis of human breast milk.
-Other competitors also entered the market in the 1880s, most notably the infant formula marketed by the Swiss chemist Henri Nestlé, which consisted of condensed milk to which malted grain and sugar had been added.
-Horlick’s held its own against such competition, maintaining a dominant position in the American market for infant supplements into the early 1930s.
+Other competitors also entered the market in the 1880s, most notably the infant formula marketed by the Swiss chemist Henri Nestlé, which consisted of a mixture of condensed milk, malted grain, and sugar.
+Horlick’s withstood t such competition, maintaining a dominant position in the American market for infant supplements into the early 1930s.

 In the 1930s, however, Horlick’s ran afoul of the powerful American Medical Association (AMA).
 Beginning in the 1920s, the AMA tried to assert more control over drugs and other products that were directly marketed to the public.
 It did so by allowing them to display an AMA “seal of approval” on product labels and advertising, if the manufacturers agreed to direct their marketing only to doctors (in medical journals, for example) instead of directly to the public.
 Horlick’s, which had long maintained a successful advertising campaign to the general public, refused to submit to the AMA’s new requirements.
 As a result, in 1933 the AMA publicly revoked its seal of approval from Horlick’s Malted Milk in its widely read Journal.